 The Doctor of Education in Kinesiology Online (EdD in KIN Online) at UNCG is an interdisciplinary, professional degree program specifically designed for practicing professionals who have a minimum of three years of professional experience in Kinesiology or related fields, and desire a doctorate that is focused on professional scholarship and practice in leadership, advocacy, and teaching.
 Our aim is to bring together a community of scholars to develop action-oriented leaders.

 The four-year online degree program is cohort-based and requires students to complete of 54 credit hours including the dissertation.

-- Professional Learning Communities will support student academic and professional growth throughout the degree program.
+- Professional learning communities support academic and professional growth throughout the program.

 Here is what our students have to say about the program!

 “The skills and confidence I gained throughout the EdD program enabled me to deliver more educational sessions at conferences and in classrooms.
 This allowed me to network and gain experience to feel well qualified for this position”